Skip to main content

 Access a detailed list of the underlying grants that comprise these data, such as linked Grant Name, Funder, Project, Status, Notification Date, Amount Awarded, Amount Requested, Submission Date, and Saved Date.

-This bar chart neatly showcases the total dollar amount received each fiscal year for all your hard-earned grants work.
+This bar chart neatly showcases the total dollar amount received each fiscal year for all your hard-earned grant work.

 After you submit a successful application and receive a notice of award, you can update the grant's status and record the sum received & date notified directly within Instrumentl.

-"Grants Won / Lost" is a stacked bar chart that compares the total number of both awarded and declined opportunities.
+'Grants Won / Lost' is a stacked bar chart that compares the total number of awarded and declined opportunities.

 Even without checking, you can gauge how the stacked bars align with those figures.

-To reflect these data, relevant grants should be saved to the appropriate "Awarded" or "Declined" status, with the Notification Date filled out.
+To reflect these data, relevant grants should be saved with the appropriate Awarded or Declined status and the Notification Date completed.

 View the number of all submitted applications by outcome in a stacked bar chart.
-You'll get the total count of applications submitted for that fiscal year, including a breakdown by number of award-winning applications vs. declined.
+You'll receive the total number of applications submitted for that fiscal year, along with a breakdown of award-winning vs. declined applications.

 The vertical Y-axis measures the count of applications.
 A quick glimpse indicates significantly fewer declined applications in red.

-This stacked bar chart provides insights into giving from "New" funders compared to "Repeat" funders based on the number of applications submitted.
-New funders are those from whom you haven't previously won grants.
+This stacked bar chart provides insights into giving from "New" funders compared to "Repeat" funders based on the number of applications submitted:

 The Y-axis displays the total count of submitted applications by funder type.
 To see the funders associated with those submissions, click into a specific segment to open a list of those grants.